GLidia/JS-Advanced-January-2022/README.md

 # JS-Advanced-January-2022
- Homework and Exercise Problems for the SoftUni JS Advanced Course (January 2022)
+ Homework, practice and exam problems for the SoftUni JS Advanced Course (January 2022)